 - AMS-Simons Travel grant (February) – 2-year travel grant, PhD received within last four years

 - NSF Postdoctoral Fellowships (October) – 1st and 2nd year postdocs can apply.
 US only.

-- NRC Research Associateships (February and August) – research postdocs at participating government agencies.
+- NRC Research Associateships (February, May, August, November) – research postdocs at participating government agencies.
 NIST and many other agencies have projects suitable for mathematicians.
 Search the list for project titles of interest.

 - Project NExT (October and April) – for new or recent PhD’s, teaching-focused

 - BIG Math Network – panel discussions and career change articles

 - BIG Jobs Guide – career guide for mathematical scientists

 - Handshake @ Illinois – career fairs, recruiter visits, job listings